JMartJonesy/kickstart.nixvim/README.md

 > I have updated this repo to use a flake approach so that it can
 > easily be incorporated into any setup.
 >
 > I apologize that this change is not backwards compatible as nixvim standalone requires a specific folder structure.
 I have moved all plugins under the `/config` directory and have simplified the plugins directory structure.
+The setting `have_nerd_font` has been renamed to `enable_nerds_fonts`
 >
 >If you are looking for the previous implementation it can be found [here](https://github.com/JMartJonesy/kickstart.nixvim/tree/legacy)